Thieves steal 600 powerful bitcoin-mining computers in huge heist

 600 powerful servers specifically designed to mine bitcoin.
+(What is bitcoin?
+Here's everything you need to know.)
 Plus 600 graphics cards, 100 processors, 100 power supplies, 100 motherboards and 100 sets of computer memory.

 According to The Associated Press and Visir, those are the items a coordinated group of Icelandic thieves has stolen over the past two months.
 And though 11 people have reportedly been arrested and at least two are still in custody, none of the stolen computers have yet been found by police.